 Every now and then, an iPhone will freeze up and become unresponsive due to a software glitch.
 It can be a buggy app that somehow interferes with iOS or a software update that somehow didn't install properly.
 Whatever the cause, it's safe to say that no iPhone is immune to this problem, not even the new iPhone X.

-While fully closing apps on your iPhone can keep it running at peak efficiency since it frees up memory and stops background refreshing, it's best used as a way to deal with unresponsive apps.
-When you have an issue with a certain app, just force-close it instead of rebooting.
-But the process of force-closing on the new iPhone X is different than other models, so how do you do it?
+While fully closing apps on your iPhone can keep it running at peak efficiency since it frees up memory and stops background refreshing, it's most critical when dealing with unresponsive apps.
+If you have an issue with a certain app, you can just force-close it instead of rebooting.

 While all of Apple's tech used for Face ID on the iPhone X is impressive, it's still debatable whether it's more convenient than Touch ID.
 There are also concerns that your face could be used to track your shopping patterns or even be seen during mass surveillance by intelligence agencies.
 More importantly, it could be easier for law enforcement, and even thieves, to force you to unlock your iPhone.